 Foundation 2’s Independent Living Services provide supportive services for youth (ages 17-21) located in the Cedar Rapids area.
-Services include Iowa aftercare services, Achieving Maximum Potential (AMP), the Life Skills Accountability program and Youth Transition Decision Making.
+Services include Iowa aftercare services, Achieving Maximum Potential (AMP) and Youth Transition Decision Making.

 How Can We Help?

 Who Is Eligible?

 Independent Living Program serves eligible youth ages 17-21

 Iowa aftercare serves youth who have reached the maximum age to receive formal child welfare services